Directed by Woody Allen

 ★★★★ review by kyle97 on Letterboxd

 It’s better than the stale Magic in the Moonlight but not as good as Blue Jasmine or Midnight in Paris.

 Café Society is a mid-tier Woody Allen, but it has the emotional dynamism that Allen’s recent works lack.
 The characters, though recycled and familiar, are fun.
 Cafe Society is a story of a young man leaving New York City to make a life for himself in Los Angeles.
-It's also Allen’s first digitally-shot film, and it’s definitely one of his most beautiful-looking films.
+It's also Allen’s first digitally-shot film, and it’s definitely one of his most beautiful-looking films ever.
 Cinematographer Vittorio Storaro presents delicate visual texture of LA soaked in warm, golden light and, in contrast, a slightly washed-out look of NYC stripped of all seductive glamour, conveying different vibes of the two places.
-For an Allen film, the visuals are pretty nice to look at.
+For an Allen film, the visuals are pretty striking.